 In developed countries, maize is planted using mechanized planters that deliver single seeds at equal depths and spacing resulting in homogenous plant stands and increased yields.
 Production practices currently used for maize planting in developing countries are labor intensive and inefficient (Pradhan et al., 2011).
-The poor socio-economic conditions of farmers in most developing countries, has limited maize planting mechanization; in many of these countries maize planting is associated with the use of a heavy stick planter and hand hoes (Adjei et al., 2003).
+The poor socio-economic conditions of farmers in most developing countries have limited maize planting mechanization; in many of these countries, maize planting is associated with the use of a heavy stick planter and hand hoes (Adjei et al., 2003).
 The stick consists of a wooden shaft with a pointed metal tip to penetrate the soil thus making a hole or depression for seed placement (FAO, 2010).
-Traditional planting techniques consist of placing two to three seeds within the hole (shaft/tip depression created when striking the ground, commonly referred to as -hill and then seeds are covered by the surrounding soil.
+Traditional planting techniques consist of placing 2-3 seeds within the hole (shaft/tip depression created when striking the ground, commonly referred to as "hill") and then seeds are covered by the surrounding soil.
 The process is labor intensive, results in multiple seeds per hill, and non-uniform plant stands (Aikins et al., 2010).

 Non-uniform plant stands can increase inter-plant competition and decrease yields (Nafziger et al., 1991).
-Doerge et al. (2002) reported that for each inch improvement in the standard deviation of equidistant plant spacing, yields can be increased up to 0.25 Mg ha-1.
-The authors also found that when plants were within a 0.05 to 0.07 meter of perfect equidistant spacing maximum by-plant yields were achieved.
+Doerge et al. (2002) reported that for every 1-inch improvement in the standard deviation of equidistant plant spacing, yields could be increased up to 0.25 Mg ha-1.
+The authors also found that when plants were within a 0.05-0.07 m of the perfect equidistant spacing maximum yield level determined on a by-plant basis were achieved.
 Boomsma et al. (2009) noted a reduction in grain yield with an increase in plant densities where no nitrogen was applied.
 This is possibly due to increased plant competition for limited soil nutrients.
 In addition to potential yield and economic losses, seeds are often pre-treated with fungicides, introducing a health risk to the farmer when seeds are handled by hand.
-These factors and the high price that producers pay for acceptable maize seed, make the improved use of this resource necessary.
-Chim et al. (2014) showed that 1 seed per hill at 0.16 m spacing, increased yields by 0.2-0.9 Mg ha-1 compared to planting 2-3 seeds at 0.32 and 0.48 m plant spacing.
+These factors and the high price that producers pay for acceptable maize seed make the improved use of this resource necessary.
+Chim et al. (2014) showed that 1 seed per hill at 0.16-m spacing, increased yields by 0.2-0.9 Mg ha-1 compared to planting 2-3 seeds at 0.32- and 0.48-m plant spacing.

-The development of a planter with the ability to make a hole and release a single seed upon penetration of the soil would improve homogeneity of the plant population, decrease intra specific competition and improve yield potential.
-The objective of this work was to design and test a hand operated, light-weight planter that could reliably deliver one seed per strike in various soil textures and tillage systems, regardless of seed size and operator.
+The development of a planter with the ability to make a hole and release a single seed upon penetration of the soil would improve homogeneity of the plant population, decrease intra-specific competition, and improve yield potential.
+The objective of this work was to design and test a hand-operated, lightweight planter that could reliably deliver one seed per strike in various soil textures and tillage systems, regardless of seed size and operator.